sourav164/Cattle_tracking/README.md

 3. Use own training dataset to train the YOLO model
 4. Use the trained weight and run the model to track cattle of the pen

+# cattle_track.py
+Primary file to use other functions.
+Read images, detect cattle using DL models, deploy SORT for tracking, and use geometric shapes to initiate a lost track.

+# yolo_sort_function.py
+Functions to initiate lost track

+# sort.py
+SORT algorithm.
+Developed by Alex Bewley alex@dynamicdetection.com

+# function.py
+Previous versions of yolo_sort_function.py.